How To Get An Autistic Child To Sleep – Advices for Parents

 Regular Bedtime Routine

-An established routine is helpful for anyone, autistic person or otherwise.
+An established bedtime routine is helpful for anyone.
 A routine helps signal the body that it’s time for bed, and it can be soothing for someone who’s trying to make sense of all the stimuli around them.

 The important thing to remember with this tip is to have a set ritual that’s in a specific order.
 You can make a chart with pictures for your child to follow or create a checklist, so they feel a sense of accomplishment at the end of the day.